-- If the person who is sick is not able to clean, the sick person should wear a mask and gloves before entering shared rooms.
+- If the sick person is not able to clean, the sick person should wear a mask and gloves before entering shared rooms.

-- When the person who is sick has finished their isolation period, they should still wear a mask when entering a room.
-If you are able to, wait 24 hours to clean the areas that the sick person used (bedroom or bathroom).
+- When the sick person has finished their isolation period, they should still wear a mask when entering a room if you can wait 24 hours to clean the areas that the sick person used (bedroom or bathroom).

-- After eating, wear gloves when handling dishes/utensils for the person who is sick.
+- After eating, wear gloves when handling dishes/utensils for the sick person.
 If you can, use the dishwasher to clean their dishes.
 If you do not have a dishwasher, using hot water and soap is a good alternative.
 Make sure you wash your hands after handling their dishes.

-- Use a dedicated garbage bin when handling the sick person’s garbage and wash your hands after handling their garbage.
+- Use a dedicated garbage bin when taking the sick person’s garbage and wash your hands after handling their garbage.

 - Always store cleaning products as directed on the label.

 - Clean the surfaces with soap & water or with designated cleaners for these surfaces.